-When people with unmet social, physical, emotional, mental, and spiritual needs are told they have a "disease" such as depres and that it is caused by a chemical imbalance, the primary help offered is pharmacological in nature.
-In many cases, social supports (such as
+When people with unmet social, physical, emotional, mental, and spiritual needs are told they have a "disease" such as depression, and that it is caused by a chemical imbalance, the primary help offered is pharmacological in nature.
+In

 Dr. Peter Breggin